Skip to main content

 If you’re detecting your LH surge, what range should you expect?
 The typical range of an LH surge can vary between 25-40 international units per liter (IU/L).
 This surge is considered the normal range and indicates a healthy ovulation process.

 However, the LH surge is not a one-size-fits-all phenomenon.
 The intensity of the surge can vary from person to person and even from cycle to cycle within the same person.
-When interpreting H surge levels, it’s crucial to take into account an individual's baseline and their specific fertility patterns.
+When interpreting LH surge levels, it’s crucial to take into account an individual's baseline and their specific fertility patterns.

 What’s considered a low number in an LH surge?